― Matt DC, Thursday, 21 February 2002 01:00 (twenty-four years ago)

 having only recently decided to ruin my finances by getting into vinyl - was surprised how hard Insides and the brown album were to come by. so last week i picked up that beginners guide record, which has the box and a couple tracks off brown. and of course they announce the release of remastered brown a matter of days latter... and of course i am getting it.

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Saturday, 5 April 2025 19:48 (two months ago)
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Saturday, 5 April 2025 19:48 (one year ago)

 fuck, they just played Belfast and now i'm cryingit's like the elegy for everything we lost, back then we were so sure we were invincible